-Innovative approaches to improve the performance and optimise Cal/Val activities for the Sentinel Satellites were presented by ACRI-ST in the framework of H2020 project Copernicus Cal/Val solution.
-The project surveyed reference data used for calibration and validation, from on-board calibration devices to comparisons with models and other satellites, vicarious methods using natural scenes, as well as systematic and campaign-based in-situ measurements.
+Satellites were presented by ACRI-ST in the framework of H2020 project Copernicus Cal/Val soluti The project surveyed reference data used for calibration and validation, from on-board calibration devi to comparisons with models and other satellites, vicarious methods using natural scenes, as well systematic and campaign-based in-situ measurements.

-GRASP-SAS presented the DIVA project (prototype) that is a hub to collect, handle, archive, and exploit in a synergetic way observational data from ground and space that aims at validating ESA and Copernicus satellite missions and scientific analysis.
-GRASP has been selected as the main algorithm to exploit synergies of the data included in DIVA and retrieve advanced properties from the combination of several instruments.
+GRASP-SAS presented the DIVA project (prototype) that is a hub to collect, handle, archive, and exploi a synergetic way observational data from ground and space that aims at validating ESA and Coperni satellite missions and scientific analysis.
+GRASP has been selected as the main algorithm to exp synergies of the data included in DIVA and retrieve advanced properties from the combination of sev instruments.

-The status of Fundamental Data Record for ATMOSpheric Composition (FDR4ATMOS) project has been shown by DLR.
-A full re-processing of the SCIAMACHY mission with the updated processor versions has been done, the validation showed that the total Ozone column drifted downward by nearly 2% over the mission lifetime.
+Max Planck Institute showed the new set-up of the high resolution regional atmospheric chemistry The status of Fundamental Data Record for ATMOSpheric Composition (FDR4ATMOS) project has been model WRF-Chem over western Europe and evaluated the NO2 VCDs against TROPOMI observations.
+Very good initial model performance is observed if monthly mean spatial patterns of the simulated NO2 shown by DLR.
+A full re-processing of the SCIAMACHY mission with the updated processor versions has been done, the validation showed that the total Ozone column drifted downward by nearly 2% over the VCDs are compared against TROPOMI observations while further adjustments had to be made in order to improve the agreement with daily measurements. mission lifetime.
 A next step of the FDR4ATMOS project is to develop a cross-instrument Level 1 product for GOME-1 and SCIAMACHY for the UV, Vis and NIR spectral range.